HUNGER AND YOU: PART 2 OF 2

 Hunger and you Part 2

 Last week we began to examine what hunger is and is not.
-We also looked at the mechanisms of hunger, it’s subjective nature and the hormones involved.
+We also looked at the mechanisms of hunger, its subjective nature and the hormones involved.
 The great question is, what real world factors affect these systems?
 Here are 12 hunger triggers you should be aware of.

 Eating sugar and starchy foods causes your insulin levels to spike and drop throughout the day.
 This process will constantly be stimulating your appetite, post starchy food plunging insulin levels and promoting sugary and starchy food cravings.
 Insulin is also the fat storage hormone; it will promote the preserving of your fat stores.